gdsbook/gdsbook.github.io/index.md

 # *{{site.title}}*

-This is the site for the book *"Geographic Data Science with PySAL and the PyData Stack"*, by Sergio J. Rey, Dani Arribas-Bel and Levi J. Wolf.
+This is the site for the book *"Geographic Data Science with Python"*, by Sergio J. Rey, Dani Arribas-Bel and Levi J. Wolf.
 Here you can find out about the latest news regarding the book, read more about the [authors](/authors), or jump straight to the [book](http://geographicdata.science/book).